Can Mediation Work for your Family?

 Mediation Works for More Families Than You Think

-If you are wondering whether mediation is right for you, the answer is almost always yes.
-Complicated finances, high conflict, communication struggles, or emotional tension do not prevent mediation from working.
-What matters most is your willingness to try and your hope for a resolution that feels fair and sustainable.
+If you are wondering whether family mediation is right for your family dispute, the answer is almost always yes.
+Mediation can accommodate complicated financial issues, high conflict, communication struggles, emotional tension, and support issues such as child support and spousal support.
+What matters most is your willingness to try and your hope for a resolution that feels fair, sustainable, and legally binding.

 Learn more about the Family Law Mediation Process with Rebecca